 Since the customer can’t see or feel the product for real, you need some way to verify it is what you say it is.
 Hence, you need previous buyers to provide “proof”.

-Does it really make that much difference?
+Does it really make a difference?

 In another study, 85% of participants state they check reviews “often or very often” before buying something online.

-If you don’t have any reviews, or only one or two, it’s hard to have the same level of trust as a product with a lot of reviews.
+If you don’t have any reviews, or just one or two, it’s hard to have the same level of trust as a product with a lot of reviews.

-To be honest, most people don’t like writing reviews.
+Most people don’t like writing reviews.
 This is why it is such a huge pain point for Amazon sellers.

 So if you’re able to increase your rate to around 3-5%, you’re going to be ahead of many of your competitors.

 Method 1: Product inserts

-Product inserts are a great low-friction way to get reviews on Amazon.
-It can be a small card or sheet of paper put in with your packaging, that your customer sees when they open your product.
+The insert can be a small card or sheet of paper put in with your packaging, that your customer sees when they open your product.